Borys Kolesnikov: Ministry of Infrastructure of Ukraine

 For the time under the management of Kolesnikov the Ministry of Infrastructure of Ukraine has increased its presence in social networks: from June 2011 the Ministry has been an active user of Facebook social network.

 A prohibition to photographing at railway stations and airports was raised.

 Entire ticket: by Euro 2012 one will be able to purchase in Ukraine a ticket for any interurban transport.

 Starting from June one can pay in payment terminals for railway and bus tickets purchased over the Internet.

-Insurance benefits for the passengers against traffic accidents now have become twice as much, in 2011 insurance settlement increased up to UAH 102,000.
+Insurance benefits for the passengers against traffic accidents now have become twice as much, in 2011 insurance settlement increased up to ₴102,000.